pramodbiligiri/dining-philosophers-rust/README.md

-# dining-philosophers-rust
-A simplified implementation of the Dining Philosophers multi-threading problem using Rust
+A basic implementation of the Dining Philosophers multi-threading problem in Rust

+To execute:
+$ cargo run --verbose --example philosophers